AI Automation/Legal

 Trying to solve this with a visual automation tool hits a wall.
 The workflow can parse an email, but it has no memory.
 It cannot handle a conversational reply like, "The 15th works, but can we do 2 PM instead of 10 AM?"
 This requires state management to track the conversation's context, which is impossible without a database and custom code.
 The tool's per-task pricing also becomes expensive, as a single scheduling request can consume dozens of tasks.

-The extracted data is written to a Supabase database, creating a stateful record for each scheduling request.
-A central FastAPI application contains the core logic.
-It queries your attorney's calendar for free slots, performs an automated conflict check against your practice management system's API, and builds a list of valid times.
-The logic is explicit; we codify rules like "never book depositions on a Friday afternoon."
+Extracted data would be stored in a Supabase database, maintaining a stateful record for each scheduling request.
+A central FastAPI application would house the core business logic.
+This application would query attorney calendars for availability, perform automated conflict checks against your practice management system's API, and construct a list of valid scheduling options.
+Explicit firm-specific rules, such as "never book depositions on a Friday afternoon," would be directly codified within this logic.

-Based on the available slots, the system uses the Claude API again to compose a context-aware email reply to all parties.
-When a confirmation email is received, the system parses it and automatically creates the calendar event, adds the video conference link, and sends official invites.
-This entire process, from receiving a request to sending out proposed times, takes less than 5 seconds.
-The system handles over 60 scheduling requests per week for a typical 10-person firm.
+Upon identifying available slots, the system would utilize the Claude API to generate a context-aware email reply to all relevant parties.
+When a confirmation is received, the system would parse it and automatically create the calendar event, add the video conference link, and send official invitations.

 A focused 15-day build gets your scheduling automated this month.
 Stop wasting billable hours on administrative back-and-forth immediately.